ItamarDabush/HVT_HyperVirtualTree/README.md

 # HyperDecisioNet
-This code uses hyper network and ensemble learning to improve a classification network this code based on the official code of ["DecisioNet: A Binary-Tree Structured Neural Network"] by Noam Gottlieb and Michael Werman.
+This code uses hyper network and ensemble learning to improve a classification network. using hyper-network to create 2 branches of decisionet NiN.

 ## Prerequisites
 - Python 3.7+